 We all know that setting spray is essential for keeping your makeup in place for an extended period.
 Choosing the right makeup finishing spray might be difficult as there is wide a wide range of options available in the market.
 Most of us don’t even consider setting sprays as a mandatory product in our makeup routine.

 The way hairspray keeps your hairstyle intact or a top coat makes your nail polish last longer, using a setting spray after finishing your makeup serves the same purpose.
-Here are a few tips that will help you choose the right setting spray:
+Here are a few tips and tricks that will help you choose the right setting spray:

 - If you have dry skin, look for a spray that promises moisturizing effects and a dewy finish.
 Such sprays will give you a hydrating finish and prevent chalkiness.